karlo-babic/paradigms-test/testing.md

 {Browse {Length [a b c]}}
 ```
 - Info:
-    - The base case is the empty list *nil*, for which the function returnes 0.
+    - The base case is the empty list *nil*, for which the function returns 0.
     - The recursive case is any other list.
     - If the list has length *n*, then its tail has length *n-1*.
 As the tail is smaller than the original list, the program will terminate.
 - Example of a function that appends two lists *Ls* and *Ms* together to make a third list: